lukeswitz/WiFi-RemoteID/README.md

 ## Features 🌟

-- **WiFi Monitoring:** Listens to WiFi management frames in promiscuous mode.
+- **WiFi Monitoring:** Listens to WiFi management frames in promiscuous mode to capture Drone Remote ID packets.
-- **Protocol Support:** Decodes both **OpenDroneID** and **French Remote ID** packets.
+- **Protocol Support:** Decodes messages from **OpenDroneID** and **French Remote ID** formats.
-- **Mesh Integration:** Sends compact, formatted messages via custom UART (TX: GPIO6, RX: GPIO7) to a mesh network.
+- **Mesh Integration:** Uses UART to send compact, formatted messages to a mesh network.
+- **Real-Time Mapping:** Provides a web-based interface built with the Mesh-Mapper API that:
-- **Real-Time Map Visualization:** Displays drone and pilot positions with unique icons and matching colored markers on an interactive map.
+  - Displays drone and pilot positions on a map using Leaflet and OpenStreetMap tiles.
-- **Automatic Path Tracking:** Continuously draws the movement paths of each drone and pilot.
+  - Tracks movement paths automatically with unique color markers (derived from device MAC addresses).
+  - Offers intuitive controls such as alias management, locking onto markers, and color customization.
-- **Stale Data Management:** Removes markers and paths if no valid data is received for more than 5 minutes.
+- **Stale Data Management:** Automatically removes markers and paths if no new data is received within 5 minutes.
-- **Logging & Export:** Logs all detections to a CSV file and generates a KML file for offline analysis.
+- **Logging & Export:** Saves each detection to a CSV file and continuously updates a KML file for offline analysis.
-- **Port Selection:** Provides an intuitive interface to select the correct USB serial device.
+- **Serial Port Selection:** Presents a user-friendly interface to select the correct USB serial port for ESP32 connection.

 ---

 ## How It Works 🔍

+1. **ESP32 Firmware:**
-1. **Initialization:**
+   - **Initialization:**
-   - The ESP32 configures USB Serial (115200 baud) and a custom UART for mesh communication.
+     - Configures USB Serial (115200 baud) for JSON output and Serial1 for mesh messaging.
-   - WiFi is set to promiscuous mode so the device can capture management frames.
+     - Sets WiFi to promiscuous mode on a predefined channel (e.g., channel 6).
+   - **Data Capture & Parsing:**
+     - Listens for WiFi management frames and decodes Drone Remote ID packets.
-   - The firmware parses incoming packets (supporting OpenDroneID and French Remote ID formats) and sends a minimal JSON payload over USB Serial.
+     - Formats the data into a minimal JSON payload including:
+       - `mac`: The device MAC address.
+       - `rssi`: Signal strength.
+       - `drone_lat`, `drone_long`, `drone_altitude`: Drone’s GPS data.
+       - `pilot_lat`, `pilot_long`: Pilot’s location data.
+       - `basic_id`: A unique identifier or Remote ID.

-2. **Data Processing:**
+   - **Data Transmission:**
+     - Sends the JSON payload over USB Serial to a computer running the Flask API.
+     - Sends formatted messages via UART (mesh messages) to integrate with mesh networks.

+2. **Flask API & Mapping Interface:**
+   - **Serial Port Management:**
+     - On start, prompts the user to select the USB serial port where the ESP32 is connected.
+   - **Data Handling & Logging:**
-   - The Flask API receives the JSON data from the ESP32 via USB Serial.
+     - Receives and parses JSON data from the ESP32.
-   - Data is parsed, keys are remapped (e.g., `"drone_lat"` becomes `"lat"`), and detections are stored.
-   - Each detection is logged to a CSV file and used to update a KML file.
+     - Remaps keys for consistency and logs each detection to a CSV file with a timestamped filename.

-3. **Map Visualization:**
+     - Continuously regenerates a KML file to visualize drone and pilot trajectories.
+   - **Real-Time Map Visualization:**
-   - A web-based map (using OpenStreetMap tiles) polls the API every 5 seconds.
+     - The web-based mapping interface polls the API regularly to update marker positions.
-   - Drone (🚁) and pilot (👤) markers are displayed with matching colored circle markers.
-   - Unique colors are assigned based on the device's MAC address.
-   - The map automatically zooms in on the location of the first valid detection.
-   - Movement paths are drawn for both drones and pilots.
+     - Displays markers for drones (🛸) and pilots (👤) and dynamically draws movement paths.
-   - If a device isn’t detected for more than 5 minutes, its markers and paths are removed.
+     - Incorporates user-friendly controls for locking onto specific markers, setting aliases, and adjusting colors.
+   - **Mesh-Mapper Integration:**
+     - The mapping program, Mesh-Mapper, unifies real-time locations with historical data and interactive controls to enhance user experience.

 ---

 ## How to Connect and Map 🚀

-1. **Connect Your Device:**
+1. **Connect Your ESP32:**
+   - Flash the provided firmware onto your ESP32 (compatible with boards like the Xiao ESP32-C3).
-   Plug your ESP32 (with the Drone Remote ID scanner firmware) into your computer via USB.
+   - Connect the ESP32 to your computer via USB.

 2. **Start the Flask API:**
-   Run the provided Flask API script.
-The app will open in your web browser.
+   - Run the Python Flask API script.
+   - Open your web browser to view the interactive map and control panel.

 3. **Select Your Serial Port:**
-   - When you first access the app, you’ll be presented with a selection page.
-   - Choose the correct USB serial port (the one your ESP32 is connected to) from the list.
+   - The web interface will prompt you to select the correct USB serial port (corresponding to your ESP32 connection).
-   - Click "Select Port" to proceed.
+   - Click "Select Port" to continue.

 4. **View the Map:**
-   - Once a port is selected, the map loads automatically.
+   - After port selection, the map displays:
-   - The map uses OpenStreetMap tiles (supporting zoom up to 19).
-   - As your device picks up drone and pilot signals, markers will appear:
-     - A drone icon (🛸) for the drone’s location.
-     - A person icon (👤) for the pilot’s location.
+     - Real-time markers for drones and pilots.
-   - Each pair is shown with matching colored circle markers and dynamic movement paths.
+     - Continuously updated movement paths.
-   - The map automatically zooms to the first valid detection for a clear view.

-5. **Real-Time Updates:**
+     - Options to lock onto devices and adjust marker settings.
+   - The interface refreshes frequently to ensure live updates.
-   The map refreshes every second continuously updating with new GPS data and tracking movements.
-If no valid data is received for over 5 minutes, markers and paths for that device are removed.
+   - Markers and paths are removed automatically if no valid data is received for more than 5 minutes.

-6. **Logging & Export:**
-   All detections are logged to a CSV file and a KML file is generated for post-flight analysis.
-Each run creates new log files with a timestamp in the filename.

 ---

-## API Usage & Functionality 🚀
+## API Endpoints & Usage 🚀

-The Flask API provides a real-time map along with powerful logging and export features:
+The Flask API provides several endpoints:

 - **GET `/api/detections`:**
-  Retrieves the current detection data in JSON format.
-This is used by the map to update marker positions and paths.
+  Retrieves current detection data in JSON format for updating the map.

 - **POST `/api/detections`:**
-  Accepts new detection data (useful for testing or integration).
-The API automatically remaps keys (e.g., `"drone_lat"` becomes `"lat"`) and logs each detection with a timestamp.
+  Accepts new detection data (from the ESP32 or for testing) and logs it.

+- **GET `/api/detections_history`:**
+  Provides historical detection data in GeoJSON format for mapping.

+- **GET `/api/aliases`:**
+  Returns device alias mappings stored on the server.

+- **POST `/api/set_alias`:**
+  Allows setting a custom alias for a given device (by MAC address).

+- **POST `/api/clear_alias/<mac>`:**
+  Clears a previously set alias for a device.

-- **CSV Logging:**
+- **GET `/api/serial_status`:**
-  Every detection is appended to a CSV file named with the current date and time, so each run gets its own log file.
+  Indicates whether the USB serial connection is active.

-- **KML Export:**
+- **GET `/api/paths`:**
-  A KML file is continuously regenerated to track each unique device’s (drone and pilot) location, making it easy to analyze the flight paths using mapping software like Google Earth.

-This comprehensive API lets you monitor drone and pilot movements live while maintaining detailed logs for further analysis.
+  Retrieves saved drone and pilot paths for persistent mapping.

 ---

 ## Drone Remote ID Firmware (ESP32) Overview 🛠️

-The ESP32 firmware (included in this repository) performs the following:
+The ESP32 firmware is the heart of the wireless scanning operation:
+- **WiFi Scanning:**

-- **WiFi Monitoring:** Captures WiFi management frames in promiscuous mode.
+  Captures WiFi management frames in promiscuous mode.
-- **Protocol Support:** Decodes both OpenDroneID and French Remote ID messages.
-- **Mesh Messaging:** Sends formatted mesh messages via UART (Serial1) without modification.
+- **Data Parsing:**
+  Decodes Drone Remote ID messages using both direct and NAN (Neighbor Awareness Networking) techniques.
+- **Message Transmission:**
-- **USB JSON Output:** Sends a minimal JSON payload over USB Serial for the Flask API to ingest.
+  - **USB JSON Output:** Sends a minimal JSON payload (containing fields like `mac`, `rssi`, GPS coordinates, and `basic_id`) over USB to the Flask API.
+  - **Mesh Messaging via UART:** Sends compact, human-readable messages to a mesh network, facilitating additional integration or display options.
+- **Dual Transmission Modes:**
+  - **Standard JSON Transmission:** For regular updates.
+  - **Fast JSON Transmission:** For high-frequency detections, ensuring data is as real-time as possible.

 ---